SoftwareAG/c8y-docs/content/microservice-sdk/http-bundle/microservice-java.md

 ### Creating a managed object

 An alarm must be associated to a source and it requires an ID.
-Hence, you need to create a managed object to be your source and use it in your microservice application.
+Hence, you need to create a managed object to be your source and use its ID in your microservice application.
 The same managed object will track the locations when the microservice get accessed on a particular endpoint.

 Get your current location (latitude, longitude) using a free service, e.g. [My Current Location](https://mycurrentlocation.net).